Other Useful Items for Photographing Weddings

 Hearing Protection

 At the very top of this list are a variety of earplugs.
 Most wedding receptions are LOUD.
-The band or DJ might start out the evening at a lower volume as guests are mingling and eating dinner, but by the time the party kicks into high gear, the music gets cranked up.
-To make matters worse, sometimes the best place for you to shoot from to get a particular shot might happen to be right in front of a huge speaker.
-Obviously, prolonged and repeated exposure to this kind of elevated sound levels for weeks, months, and years will do serious damage to your hearing over time.
+The band or DJ might start out the evening at a lower volume with laid-back music selections, as guests are mingling and eating dinner, but by the time the party kicks into high gear, the music gets cranked up.
+To make matters worse, sometimes the best place for you to position yourself to get a particular shot might happen to be right in front of a huge speaker.
+Obviously, prolonged and repeated exposure to this kind of elevated sound levels every weekend, for months and years will do serious damage to your hearing over time (and my Apple Watch reminds me of this at virtually every wedding).
 Protect your ears!

 Lens-Fogging Prevention